Conclave90/SqlServerStatisticsParser/README.md

 # SqlServerStatisticsParser

-Sample python script that parses the SQL server's IO and CPU statistics messages from console output
+This repo contains a sample python script for parsing the IO and CPU statistics returned in SQL Server Management Studio when you set the following command in a SQL script: `SET STATISTICS IO, CPU ON`

+Tested with message outputs from SSMS 2017